vishwakarma-vishal/React-projects/README.md

-This repo. contains all the mini project which I have created while learning React.
+This repo. contains all the projects which I have created while learning React.